 Gordon Frickers CV/Resume

-Gordon Frickers, artist, is currently working on ‘Picturesque Wine Villages of Bordeaux’, a series of paintings and texts.
+Gordon Frickers is currently working on speculation, “Picturesque Wine Villages of Bordeaux”, a series of paintings for exhibition and a book.

 Gordon Frickers is:

 - One of the very few artists and the first and only marine artist to be invited to exhibit at the European Parliament, Brussels (May 2011).

 - Uniquely in the history of HMS Victory, Gordon Frickers was commissioned (1994 to 1998) to work for HMS Victory.

 - Featured artist on the Winsor and Newton website.

 - The only artist member of the British Marine Federation, SuperyachtUK and the Marine Trade Federation.